 - Start planning meals for the whole family.

-- Plan your kids activities and have their entertainment ready.
+- Plan kids activities and have some entertainment ready

 - Take care of yourself now with the simple tips mentioned above.

 - Get into the habit of praying with the adhan